tagtree/expert-es6/lessons/Classes/background.md

 	}

 But how useful is a class if you don't have any functionality on it?
-I'd say as useful as Captain Hook at a gynaecologists convention.
+As useful as a chocolate teapot.
 I got that from the internet..
 Let's add some functionality to this class.
 To add a function, just plonk in the function name, it's arguments, and it's body.
 The beauty is that it will automatically wire up the `recordSales` function to the  `Album` class scope!

 ####Adding a function to the class
 	class Album {